mesako/SABERWest2023/docs/430-tidyverse-part2.md

 So far we've used two datasets: `irisz` and `msleep`.
 Even though there is some missing data in these datasets, for the most part, they are quite neat.
 Notice how each line represents a single observation and each column represents a single variable.
 There is no redundancy in the rows or columns.
 Sometimes datasets will have columns with columns that mean the same thing but apply to only certain subsets of the data.
 Columns like this can be collapsed.

-On the other hadn, sometimes data will be recorded together in the same column, when they are in fact two different types of data.
+On the other hand, sometimes data will be recorded together in the same column, when they are in fact two different types of data.
 Imagine if conservation status in the `msleep` dataset were appended to the name.
 If we wanted to perform an analysis based on conservation status, we would need to tidy that up by making sure it's in a separate columns.

 ### How to tidy data